 For information regarding the refund schedule, contact Tracy Varites at

-To qualify for a partial tuition refund, your written withdrawal must be received by the deadline below.
+To qualify for a partial tuition refund, your written withdrawal request must be received by the deadlines below.

 The School of Media Studies reserves the right to cancel courses.
 If a course is canceled, you will be notified and asked if you wish to transfer to an open course at The New School or receive a full refund of tuition.

 Most colleges accept credits earned for the summer filmmaking intensive course.
 At the end of the program, you can access your grade through our online student information system.
 Transcripts must be requested from the Registrar's Office.
 You will receive a student handbook with information explaining this process in detail.